Atomic Inference for NLI with Generated Facts as Atoms: Introduction

 \section{Introduction}

-Recent transformer models achieve impressive performance on various natural language understanding tasks.
-However, these models can make the correct predictions for the wrong reasons \cite{mccoy-etal-2019-right}, relying on dataset biases instead of understanding the true underlying task \cite{poliak-etal-2018-hypothesis, gururangan-etal-2018-annotation, belinkov-etal-2019-dont, lovering2021predicting, saxon2023peco}.
-As a result, these models can generalise poorly, with unexpected performance on out-of-distribution (OOD) examples \cite{belinkov-etal-2019-dont, mccoy-etal-2019-right, karimi-mahabadi-etal-2020-end, sanh2020learning}.
-While interpretability methods can suggest plausible reasons for each model decision \cite{wiegreffe2021teach}, there are no guarantees that these reasons are faithful to a model's underlying decision-making process \cite{lyu2023faithful}.
-Rather than explaining a black-box model with no guarantees of faithfulness \cite{rudin2019stop}, we introduce an interpretable model that produces plausible and faithful reasons for each prediction.
+Current state-of-the-art models achieve impressive performance on various natural language understanding tasks.
+However, predictions from these models are not interpretable, and while existing methods can suggest plausible reasons for each prediction \cite{wiegreffe2021teach}, there are no guarantees that these reasons are faithful to the underlying decision-making process of the model \cite{lyu2023faithful, atanasova2023faithfulness}.
+Despite the importance of inherently interpretable models for high-stakes decision-making \cite{rudin2019stop}, few works on interpretability consider this type of model \citep{calderon2024behalfstakeholderstrendsnlp}.

-Our logical reasoning method introduces a novel approach to defining logical atoms, using a generator model to extract a list of generated facts that summarise each instance.
-Our model then learns to make predictions for each individual fact, using a series of logical rules to predict the class based on the model decisions for each fact.
-This ensures interpretable model predictions that identify the specific components in the input responsible for each prediction.
-We apply our method to the task of Natural Language Inference (NLI), a natural language understanding task that involves reasoning about the relationship between a premise and hypothesis pair.
-NLI represents a challenging task involving a range of reasoning strategies, including lexical, numeric, and commonsense reasoning \cite{Dagan_RTE_first_paper,nie-etal-2020-adversarial}.
-Most NLI datasets cover a wide range of subjects, with no obvious underlying logical atoms that can deconstruct the task.

-Recent work has applied logical reasoning to simple, single-sentence NLI datasets by segmenting sentences into spans \cite{stacey-etal-2020-avoiding, FengRecent, wu2023weakly}.
-However, this approach performs poorly when applied to a considerably more challenging NLI dataset.
-Moreover, previous methods mostly involve a trade-off between performance and improved model interpretability \cite{FengOld, FengRecent, wu2023weakly}.
-We address these limitations by introducing a logical framework that can successfully be applied to challenging NLI datasets while improving the performance of most of our baseline models.

-To summarise our contributions: (1) We introduce a novel fact-generating logical reasoning method (FGLR) which identifies the components from an input responsible for each model prediction, providing faithful and plausible reasons for these predictions.
-(2) FGLR significantly improves the performance of BERT \cite{devlin-etal-2019-bert}, and DeBERTa-base \cite{he2021deberta} baselines while also outperforming DeBERTa-large and setting a new state-of-the-art on the most challenging ANLI test set~\cite[ANLI round 3,][]{nie-etal-2020-adversarial}.
-(3) FGLR outperforms every baseline we tested in a reduced-data setting when training with only 1,000 examples.
-(4) We show that FGLR makes good decisions for individual facts, despite not using fact-level labels during training.